 It Seemed Like a Good Idea at the Time

-Posted on behalf of The Bell Law Firm, PLLC on Nov 03, 2010 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Nov 03, 2010 in Car Accidents

 A judge made an unusual ruling in an unusual pedestrian accident last week.
 The plaintiff in the case is the estate of an 87-year-old woman.
 The defendants are a 4-year-old girl, a 5-year-old boy and their moms.
 And while the case is out of New York City, personal injury lawyer s in West Virginia may look at seemingly innocent little girls differently now.